Meralco: Early renewal initiatives during the 16th Congress

 In 2014 and 2015, MERALCO requested the 16th Congress to tackle the extension of its franchise early, although its renewal was not due until six years later, in 2020.

+Franchise renewal

+On April 11, 2025, President Bongbong Marcos signed Republic Act No. 12146 which renewed MERALCO's franchise for another 25 years from its expiration in 2028.

 Controversies

 2008 legislative investigation on high power rates

 Meralco is facing a Philippine legislative inquiry/investigation for alleged excessive pricing.
 The government has considered a plan to take over Meralco, to reduce electricity bills.
 Meralco and National Transmission Corporation (TransCo) blamed each other for the high power rates.
 Meralco also blames high power generation costs, high transmission costs and government taxes imposed on the electricity sector from power generation to distribution.
 Government Service Insurance System (GSIS) President Winston García, however, blamed Meralco's inefficiency, its "bloated bureaucracy" and its sourcing of power from independent power producers (IPPs) also owned by the López Family, and the need to amend the Electric Power Industry Reform Act (EPIRA) of 2001.
 Oscar López said that if the GSIS would buy the Meralco shares, they must buy in whole cash, while many businessmen also said that taking over Meralco is not the way to reduce electrical price, which depends on the national government and the President.
 The issue was also seen as a purposeful diversion from the then-ongoing ZTE NBN scandal and other government issues.
 A perceived lack of general understanding regarding the issue of system loss, inherent in the business of utilities prompted Meralco's former holding company, First Philippine Holdings, to issue advertisements explaining systems loss.